 The presence of other like trading outlets and proximity of schools shall be taken into consideration as follows:

-- The presence of like trading outlets already existing in the immediate locality of the proposed street trading site.
-The Council will not normally permit a new consent for the sale of goods or services which conflicts with those provided by nearby traders (whether street trading or in business premises).
+- The Council will not normally permit a new consent for the sale of goods or services which conflicts with those provided by nearby traders (whether street trading or in business premises).

 - Mobile food vendors will not normally be permitted to trade within 500m of a school.

 - On lay-bys there shall only be one street trading consent granted.

 - The proposed street trading activity should be carried out from a trading unit that complies with the relevant legislation.
 Observations made on the compliance with the requirements of Food Safety and Hygiene, Health and Safety, Environmental Protection and fire safety legislation shall be taken into consideration.

 - All street trading consents will normally be limited to daily trading hours between 8.00 am and 10.00 pm.
 However in the case of hot food takeaways and fresh produce sellers trading hours will be determined on a case by case basis on their own merits.
 Any trading between 2300 – 0500 hours must be subject to a separate application under the Licensing Act 2003 where hot food and drink is proposed to be sold.

 - The Council retains the right to specify permitted hours of trading that are less than those applied for if local circumstances require it.
 Street trading locations will be managed and allocated on a first come first served basis subject to all requirements being met.

 Compatibility of the proposed street trading operation

 - The proposed trading operation should complement the trading area in which it is situated and/or be compatible with the character of the event to which the consent is related.
 In assessing this criterion consideration should be given to the type and nature of locality, the type of street trading that will be carried out and the visual appearance of the trading operation being proposed (including any associated equipment or structures).